adey-px/cluster-music/README.md

 2. User can add/upload audio into the database
 3. They can also create/read (play audio), edit/update and delete their audio successfully and these complete CRUD functionalities
 4. All the forms including Register form, Login form and all other forms work as expected
-5. User can search for audio in search bar and click on it to play
-6. They can create account and login sucessfully with their username and password
+5. They can create account and login sucessfully with their username and password
-7. Authenticated user can  upload audio and view the list of their audio in "Your Audio" page
+6. Authenticated user can  upload audio and view the list of their audio in "Your Audio" page
-8. They can save audio and create a playlist of their favorite audios
+7. They can save audio and create a playlist of their favorite audios
-9. They can click forward or backward button to play next or previous audio respectively
+8. They can click forward or backward button to play next or previous audio respectively
-10. They can click to play/pause, fastward or rewind audio on now_playing page
+9. They can click to play/pause, fastward or rewind audio on now_playing page
-11. Pro user can download unlimited audio to their personal computer
+10. Pro user can download unlimited audio to their personal computer

 ### 4.6 Bugs
 While developing this application, I encountered some bugs and fixed them as follow: